SHANMUKH-R/Blender-3-D-Loops/README.md

 # Infinite Loops

 Infinite loops are a long term for a repeating seamless video clip which makes the user feels as infinite.
-These clips are used a gifs and desktop backgrounds.
+These have clips are used as gifs and desktop backgrounds.

 ![2020-05-27 (2)](https://user-images.githubusercontent.com/71865643/118812920-44ad9d80-b8cc-11eb-8391-c916294bcf3e.png)